 How to Apply:

-Those interested in applying should in the first instance, complete an Expression of Interest Form plus a 1500 word draft research proposal and submit both to Dr. Fiona King , DCU Institute of Education, DCU St. Patrick’s Campus, Drumcondra, Dublin D09 DY00 in hardcopy and by email to email@example.com and to firstname.lastname@example.org.
-Expression of interest forms are available from email@example.com Closing date for receipt of completed forms is 31st March, 2020.
+Those interested in applying should in the first instance, complete an Expression of Interest Form plus a 1500 word draft research proposal and submit both by email to email@example.com Closing date for receipt of completed Expression of Interest Form and Research Proposal is 16th June, 2020.

-Following receipt of completed applications, suitable applicants will be invited for interview during April-May.
+Following receipt of completed applications, suitable applicants will be invited for a virtual interview on a rolling basis during April and June.
 Successful applicants will then apply through the Postgraduate Applications Centre (PAC) by visiting www.pac.ie and selecting course DCE49.

 Applicants are advised to make your application as early as possible to ensure documentation validation is complete prior to the application closing date.